acoullandreau/apple_music_analyser/docs/DOCUMENTATION.md

 	        'UTC Offset In Seconds','Play Duration Milliseconds', 'Media Duration In Milliseconds', 'Feature Name']
 	- this file is used as a base to build the visualization dataframe
+	- a note on the time columns: the file provided by Apple contains a column 'UTC Offset In Seconds', that we use by default to convert the timestamp of each activity to local time.
+The function to parse the dataframe (Parser.parse_play_activity_df()) accepts an argument 'convert_to_local_time', set by default to True.

 - identifier\_infos\_df